SidharrthSingh25/BTech_Evaluation_Task/README.md

 The final deliverables should include:
 1. Output Raster File – cloudless_mosaic.tif
-  i.
-Single, georeferenced GeoTIFF mosaic of the input tiles ii.
-Consistent spatial resolution and CRS
+   1.1 Single, georeferenced GeoTIFF mosaic of the input tiles 1.2 Consistent spatial resolution and CRS
-2. Code Notebook / Script (.ipynb/.py) – Contains your implementation and workflow
+4. Code Notebook / Script (.ipynb/.py) – Contains your implementation and workflow
-3. README File – Briefly explains:
+5. README File – Briefly explains:
   i.
 Libraries used
   ii.
 Steps to run the code
   iii.
 Summary of results